-On January 1, 2008, the Fire Department came under the city after all, and 33 paid firefighters were now city employees, including a fire chief, deputy chief, two battalion chiefs, six lieutenants and five part-time employees.
+On January 1, 2008, the Fire Department came under the city after all, and 33 paid firefighters were now city employees, including a fire chief, deputy chief, three battalion chiefs, six lieutenants and five part-time employees.
 The department still operated out of three stations.

 In 2009, Bella Vista voters approved a one-cent sales tax for public safety, which allowed for the hiring of nine additional firefighters, along with seven police officers.
 The city’s first ladder truck — a 2009 Sutphen SL75 Quint — was purchased for $660,000.
 This truck was added to the fleet to satisfy Insurance Services Offices (ISO) requirements that call for a ladder truck in cities that have buildings taller than the department’s longest ground ladder.

 The department was funded by tax revenue and county and state turnback funds, which were still based on its 2000 census population of almost 16,000.
 In 2010, the city initiated a special census, which resulted in the increased population count of 25,250.

 Two years later, in January 2012, the Bella Vista Ambulance Service was dissolved and the city took over operation.
 Residents no longer paid a membership for the five paramedic ALS ambulances that ran in the city.
 The following year, the city added a sixth ambulance to the fleet to meet the growing demands of the community.
 The department responded to 2838 total medical and fire calls in 2013.
 In 2014, they would increase this number, responding to 3,325 total medical and fire calls.